 Washington D.C. is spread out.
 The National Mall stretches for miles.
 While a young adult can accomplish it by themselves, young kids will struggle.

-ⓘ TIP: The National Mall and museums are super crowded most days.
+ⓘ SAFETY TIP: The National Mall and museums are super crowded most days.
 Keep close eyes on your children!

 4. Visit the Capitol Building